cpplain/launch-school-core-curriculum/rb101/lesson_4/lesson-4-notes.md

 ```

 - Main takeaway: should be able to write a plain English solution to the problem.
-- Also, don’t need “fancy” methods to solve the problems.
+- Also, don't need "fancy" methods to solve the problems.

 ### Testing Frequently

-- Testing isn’t properly part of PEDAC but it is important and shouldn’t be skipped.
+- Testing isn't properly part of PEDAC but it is important and shouldn't be skipped.
 - Test code early and often while writing.
 - Test code as soon as it can be tested.
-- The sooner a bug is identified the easier it is to identify what’s wrong.
+- The sooner a bug is identified the easier it is to identify what's wrong.

 ### Summary